dejoy-io/mini-apps-docs/ui/theming.md

 Mini Apps are web applications designed to have a native appearance.
 This includes not only the use of components that mimic native elements but also the adoption of the parent application's color scheme.

-Mini Apps are provided with colors that currently match those used in the Dejoy application.
+Mini Apps are provided with colors that currently match those used in the DeJoy application.
 These colors should be utilized by Mini Apps to ensure a consistent and native look.

 ## Retrieving
 ### Launch Parameter
-Dejoy Mini Apps provides theming data through a launch parameter known as [tgWebAppThemeParams](../launch-parameters/about.md#tgwebappthemeparams).
+DeJoy Mini Apps provides theming data through a launch parameter known as [tgWebAppThemeParams](../launch-parameters/about.md#tgwebappthemeparams).
 This parameter represents a serialized JSON object containing a list of optional properties, with each property describing one of the palette colors.

 Here is a complete example of the parameter value: